Stormworks: Build and Rescue: Career mode

-Career classic
+Classic

-Career Classic is intended to resemble the Career mode during the Early Access.
-Career classic behaves like Career mode, with the main difference is that components have to be unlocked using research points before they can be used in vehicles.
+Classic is intended to resemble the Career mode during the Early Access.
+Classic behaves like Career mode, with the main difference is that components have to be unlocked using research points before they can be used in vehicles.
 Also, the entire map is cloaked, and the area has to be explored before it's shown on the map.

-Creative mode
+Custom mode

-Creative is a sandbox gamemode where players are not limited by resources; they can create vehicles using the editor and are granted access to an island with a large shipyard and large hangar allowing for very large vehicles to be built.
+Custom, sometimes called creative mode, is a sandbox gamemode where players are not limited by resources; they can create vehicles using the editor without limits and can be granted access to all islands instantly, allowing for very large vehicles to be built early game.
 After recent updates, it has been made possible for players to choose their default bases, including a Heliport, Mainland (Airport or Harbor base) Island with a small boatyard among other bases.

-The game also supports the Steam Workshop to download and upload community-made vehicles and loads them directly into the game.
-In the 1.0 Update, the mode was renamed to Custom mode.
+The game also supports the Steam Workshop to download and upload community-made vehicles, game mods, and missions and loads them directly into the game.
+In the 1.0 Update, the mode was renamed from Creative to Custom mode.

 Creative mode also unlocks the custom menu, that allows you to change the time, weather and all other things at will.
 You can use this menu to spawn entities such as the kraken or the megalodon.
-You can spawn disasters too, like the tsunami, or the whirlpool.
+You can spawn many disasters such as tsunamis, whirlpools, tornados, and volcanic eruptions from one of two volcanos in the game.